kristomu/reconstruction-of-zzt/readme.md

 - Sometimes happens: file not found when trying to play a world that has been successfully loaded.
 (NOSTATS.ZZT)

 ### Known bugs also in original ZZT
-- Negative Board.StatCount causes a hang when entering the board. (game.pas:1600)

 ### Known limitations